 If you have suffered whiplash or any other injury caused by the negligent or reckless behavior of another driver, contact a Virginia car accident attorney to discuss what your legal options may be.
-Victims can be compensated for the medical expenses, lost income from being unable to work, pain and suffering, and emotional anguish.
+Victims can be compensated for medical expenses, lost income from being unable to work, pain and suffering, and emotional anguish.

-If they are left with long-term and permanent disability, they may also be entitled to financial compensation for the losses this disability has caused, including loss of future income if they are unable to work or return to their profession, future medical expenses, and the overall negative impact the injury has had on their quality of life.
+If they are left with a long-term and permanent disability, they may also be entitled to financial compensation for the losses this disability has caused, including loss of future income if they are unable to work or return to their profession, future medical expenses, and the overall negative impact the injury has had on their quality of life.

 Our personal injury attorneys have successfully represented many clients who were forced to deal with painful injuries and long recoveries due to another person’s negligence.
 Contact our office today to schedule a free case evaluation.